Across the Chasm–Underwater

 Unbounded Sweetness

 Jack began this blog so it is only fitting that we return to him nearly one year later.
 This passage is from the first book C. S. Lewis wrote after his conversion, The Pilgrim’s Regress.
-It’s a straight-up allegory, a genre Lewis never used again.
+It’s a straight-up allegory, a genre Lewis never deployed again.
 It allegorizes Lewis’s own search for truth and for the source of the childhood event that drew him forward all his life.
-The story starts from his childhood’s nominal Calvinism and follows him in and out of the blind alleys, false Joys, world views illogical and hopeless, the spirit of the age (Freudianism) and finally to Mother Kirk and her Son.
+The story starts from his childhood’s nominal Calvinism and follows him in and out of the blind alleys, false Joys, world views illogical and hopeless, the spirit of the age (Freudianism) and finally to Mother Kirk (Church) and her Son.

 C. S. Lewis